kraken-gz/truly_lightweight_youtube_music/set_up.md

 ---------------

-to stream youtube music, via vlc-a , you need to set this up first. (this written above)
+To stream youtube music, via vlc-a , you need to set this up first. (this written above)

 and then